ryjen/ryjen.github.io/content/post/git-notes-as-version-tool-storage.md

 1. The **library** or file system in users home path **~/.local**
 2. The **repository** or **git-notes**

-The note is a JSON of a semantic version for the project configuration file that gets updated every build.
+If the repository storage will try to use build notes on the first commit.
+One could use release tags as well but I am not sure if there is a benefit to having more than one build note.

+If there are no commits, then versioning switches back to the library.

-And I can sync between storage methods if necessary.
+And syncing between or specifying storage methods is possible.

 ## The Reality and TODO